Code-Institute-Submissions/milestone-project-1-cv-website/README.md

     * I made the choice to include both my social navigation and my main navigation in the footer as well as via the main nav-bar.
     I am aware that this might be considered somewhat redundant given that my main navbar is fixed and easily accessible from the footer area, however
-    I chose to include them in the footer, because on small screens and medium screens up to 992px, the main navigation is hidden behind the hamburger icon and the upper social media links are small icons, which I think are easily ignored.
-Ultimately I didn't think the downside of potential redundancy outweighed the positives of potentially reminding a user to connect with me on social media, or have another look at part of my website.
+    I persisted with this decision, because on small screens and medium screens up to 992px, the main navigation is hidden behind the hamburger icon and the upper social media links are quite small, thus easily ignored. <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Ultimately I didn't think the downside of redundancy outweighed the positives of potentially reminding a user to connect with me on social media, or have another look at part of my website.
-    Both CTAs which I included as titles over the footer navigation.
-I did however remove the main navigation links from the footer on screens above 992px.
+    I included both of these CTAs as titles over the footer navigation.
+I did however remove the main navigation links from the footer on screens above 992px as at this size the navbar is completely visible.

 ## Accessibility